plandes/zotmacs/README.md

 1. Use `zotmacs-publish` to export/publish the Org Mode as a website.
 The published website's links will redirect to [Zotsite].

+[Zotero] data is cached as Emacs data structures.
+Changes to [Zotero] data, such as adding new papers, requires `zotmacs-clear` to be run to clear this cached data to access previously unknown item attachments (i.e. papers).

 ## Changelog